recyclejs/recycle/docs/quick-start/HelloWorld.md

-## Getting Started
+## Hello World
-The following guide assumes you have some sort of ES2015 build set up using babel and/or bundler tool like webpack or browserify.
+The following guide assumes you have some sort of build set up using babel and/or bundler tool like webpack or browserify.

 ### Installation